Edge of chaos as critical local symmetry breaking in dissipative nonautonomous systems: GEOMETRICAL RESONANCE ANALYSIS

 and the corresponding GR solutions in the L-frame

 with

-and where $C_{1,2},C_{1,2}^{\prime}$ are constants to be determined from the initial conditions $\left( x_{0},\overset{.}{x}_{0}\right) $ (see the Methods section), $K^{\prime}\equiv K(1-m)$, while the upper (lower) sign in Eqs.~(17) and (18) refers to counterclockwise (clockwise) rotations.
+and where $C_{1,2},C_{1,2}^{\prime}$ are constants to be determined from the initial conditions $\left( x_{0},\overset{.}{x}_{0}\right) $ (see Appendix A), $K^{\prime}\equiv K(1-m)$, while the upper (lower) sign in Eqs.~(17) and (18) refers to counterclockwise (clockwise) rotations.
 These GR solutions have the following properties. (i) Their stability is governed by Eq.~(10), i.e.,

 which reduces to the Lam\'{e} equations